Easing the Pain of Cancer

 Try to spend about one minute on each body part.
 See how detailed you can become in your focus.
 Can you focus on a single foot, a single toe, the toenail on your pinkie toe?
 Your intention is to become aware of the sensations occurring in each part of your body as you scan through.

 Mindfulness is a simple meditation practice that doesn’t take a lot of time and can easily be adapted to fit your needs.
 Practicing mindfulness can help you better manage cancer-related pain.
 It can also improve your mood and lower your stress.
 And though mastering mindfulness may take some practice, getting started is as easy as taking five minutes to breathe.

 ♦ ♦ ♦ ♦ ♦

-Dr. Carrie Aigner is a postdoctoral fellow in Psychology at the University of Texas MD Anderson Cancer Center with a combined research-clinical appointment in the departments of Pain Medicine and Behavioral Science.
-Dr. Diane Novy is a professor in the department of Pain Medicine at the University of Texas MD Anderson Cancer Center.
+Dr. Emily Cox-Martin is an assistant professor in the Division of Medical Oncology at the University of Colorado Cancer Center in Denver, CO.
+Dr. Diane Novy is a professor in the Department of Pain Medicine at the University of Texas MD Anderson Cancer Center in Houston, TX.